 How Does Age Factor into the Equation?

-Based on a breakdown of the latest figures, age is a definitive factor in the popularity of smoking.
-Less than 8 percent of people over the age of 65 smoke cigarettes while nearly 19 percent of those ages 25 to 34 fall into this category.
-The numbers for people from the age of 35 to 54 hover around 16 percent.
-In short, those in the middle smoke more while older citizens are less likely to do so.
+Based on a breakdown of the latest figures, age does seem to be a factor in the popularity of smoking.
+Less than 8 percent of people over the age of 65 smoke cigarettes while nearly 19 percent of those ages 25 to 34 fall into the smoker category.
+The number of smokers from the age of 35 to 54 is also around 16 percent.

-Many analysts were surprised to learn that the percentage of smokers who are between the ages of 18 and 24 was only 16.8 during the last year for which information has been made available.
-This number is much lower than expected.
-At the same time, smokers in this age group also showed the largest decline, having fallen from almost 26 percent in 2011.
+The percentage of smokers who are between the ages of 18 and 24 was 16.8% during the last year for which information has been made available.
+This number is much lower than expected and the decline in the number of smokers has largely been associated with the rise in vaping - a 95% less harmful alternative.
+Smokers in this age group have shown the largest decline, having fallen from almost 26 percent in 2011.
 Young people are saying no to tobacco more now than ever in recent history.

 Smoking is also creeping into the non-adult portion of the population.
-One recent collection of information points out that almost 20 percent of children under the age of 16 had tried cigarettes at least once.
-An estimated 7 percent of 15-year-olds and 4 percent of 14-year-olds can presently be classified as regular smokers.
-This number drops in proportion to age with only 1 percent of 11-year-olds routinely smoking.
+One recent data poll suggests that almost 20 percent of children under the age of 16 had tried cigarettes at least once.

 Does Occupation Play a Role in the Urge to Smoke?

 Occupation appears to play a role in the prevalence of smoking in the United Kingdom.
 Manual labourers and those in routine jobs are 25 percent more likely to smoke than people in other occupations.
 These include factory, restaurant and logistics workers to name a few.